 You can also find out what information is held about you by the HM Courts Service, HM Prison Service, and The Crown Prosecution Service (CPS).
 You can do this by contacting the organisation directly.
 You can challenge information on your DBS certificate that relates to contact with the courts or prison by contacting the Disclosure and Barring Service (DBS).

 How can I challenge the information put on a DBS certificate?

-- Data entry dispute – if personal information such as your name, address or date of birth is incorrect.
+- Data entry dispute – if personal information is incorrect.
+For example, your name, address, or date of birth.

 - Data source dispute – when you think criminal record information is wrong or irrelevant.

 You can get more information on the following link if you want to dispute information on your DBS:

 You can also contact DBS.
 Their details are in the Useful Contacts section at the bottom of this page.